ddemonstrate/ddemonstrate.org/README.md

 ### Directly via the Smart Contract (Expert)
 The abi file is found in our GitHub repo `/build/`

+* Create the campagin
+* Donate

 ### Via our API (Intermediate)
+ddemonstrate host an open source API that interfaces with the ethruem smart contract using EthJs.
+Feel free to use this api to make your integration easier (at the risk of centralisation).

+Alternativity you can fork and host the API yourself.

 ### Via our website
 Listing a campaign is made simple by entering the title, purpose and category (e.g. animal rights, environmental) of your campaign as well as providing an image and your cryptocurrency wallet address.